MiladAlipour98/Linguistic-Analysis/README.md

 ## Part 2: Persian Text Analysis

-In this part, we will use the Hazm library to analyze Persian texts stored in ElasticSearch.
+In this part, we have used the Hazm library to analyze Persian texts stored in ElasticSearch.

 ### 2. Persian Text Analysis